chronicleprotocol/scribe/docs/Schnorr.md

 ## Implementation Optimizations

-This implementation uses the ecrecover precompile to perform the necessary elliptic curve multiplication in secp256k1 for the verification process.
+This implementation uses the ecrecover precompile to perform the necessary elliptic curve multiplication in secp256k1 during the verification process.

 The ecrecover precompile can roughly be implemented in python via[^vitalik-ethresearch-post]:
 ```python